George Butler

 GRANTEE

-George Butler is an award-winning illustrator, an artist reporter who has drawn conflict zones, climate issues, humanitarian crises, and social issues.
-His drawings are done in situ—in pen, ink, and watercolor.
+George Butler is an award-winning illustrator, but he has reinvented the role of the artist reporter while drawing conflict zones, climate issues, humanitarian crises, and social issues for the news.
+His drawings are done in situ - in pen, ink and watercolor.

-A decade later, he spent several days in Kharkiv, Ukraine, recording the lives of those who lived underground to avoid the Russian bombardment.
-These drawings can be seen in the Archive at the Victoria and Albert Museum in London.
+A decade later he spent several days in the Metro transit system in Kharkiv, Ukraine, recording the lives of those who lived underground to avoid the Russian bombardment.
+Those drawings can be seen in the National Archives at the V&A Museum in London.